Carolyn Brooks: Early life and education

 Brooks was born July 8, 1946, in Richmond, Virginia to Shirley Booker Branch and Charles Walker Branch, grocery store owners.
 Her grandparents and her older sister also helped raise her.
 She attended high school on the north side of Richmond.
 In the 1950s, the family moved to the west side of town and this made schooling a little more difficult for the children because they had to take public transportation.
 Brooks wanted to attend her old school so every day she would ride the public bus across town.
 “Every day, Carolyn simply got on, paid her fare, and sat behind the driver, without realizing that, according to the segregation laws of the time, she should have sat at the back of the bus.
 When the first Civil Rights demonstrations began in Richmond, she discovered that she had been an activist without knowing it.”

 As a young student she attended a special summer school for African American science students held at Virginia Union University in Richmond.
 Here she was inspired by a guest speaker's work in medical microbiology.
 Along with the support of parents, Brooks had many great teachers who encouraged her to pursue her interests in science.
 After being offered scholarships to six different universities, she chose to attend Tuskegee Institute (University) in Alabama to study microbiology.
 Self-described as a city girl, it was at Tuskegee that she discovered her passion for agriculture - particularly after learning about George Washington Carver, a former slave and first head of the Tuskegee Agriculture Department who promoted alternative crops to cotton.
 At the end of her second year of study, she married Henry Brooks, an agricultural education student at Tuskegee.
-During her undergraduate career she had her first two children, both boys.
+Brooks was impressed that “the university did so much for the community.”
+Not only that, but “the rural communities my husband served took us in as their own.
+It was then that I came to understand how land-grant universities are so important."
+In her undergraduate career she had her first two children, both boys.
 She graduated in 1968 and then went on to get a master's degree from Tuskegee.
 She had her next child, a daughter during this time.
 While earning her PhD in microbiology from Ohio State University, she had her fourth child, another daughter.